VonHeikemen/lsp-zero.nvim/README.md

 lsp.setup_servers({'tsserver', 'rust_analyzer'})
 ```

-If you need to customize a language server use the module `lspconfig`.
+If you want to customize a language server use the module `lspconfig`.
 Call the `setup` function of the LSP server like this.

 ```lua
 require('lspconfig').lua_ls.setup({})
 ```

 Here `lua_ls` is the language server we want to configure.
 And inside the `{}` is where you place the config.
+To get more details on the available options read the help page, use the command `:help lspconfig-setup`.

 #### Automatic setup of LSP servers

 If you decided to install [mason.nvim](https://github.com/williamboman/mason.nvim) and [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) you can manage the installation of the LSP servers from inside Neovim, and then use lsp-zero to handle the configuration.

-For more details about how to use mason.nvim with lsp-zero see the guide on how to [integrate with mason.nvim](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/guides/integrate-with-mason-nvim.md).

 Here a basic usage example.